kattak2k/angularjs-basics/readme.md

 | ng-disabled | sets the disable attribute on the HTML element if specified expression evalutates to true
 | ng-if | removes or creates HTML element based on an expression
 | ng-click | specifes custom behaviour when a element is clicked
-| bg-blur | tells AngJs what to do when an HTML loses focus
+| ng-blur | tells AngJs what to do when an HTML loses focus
+| ng-dirty | tells that the form has been modified by the user
+| ng-pristine | tells that form has not been modified by the user

-`ng-app` directive is a starting point of AngJs , it initializes the framework automatically
+1. `ng-app` directive is a starting point of AngJs , it initializes the framework automatically

 **note:** ng-app directive can be placed to any of the DOM element. it is preferable to place  ng-app at the root i.e. <html> or <body> . so, it the control the entire DOM hirerchy

-`ng-model` directive is used to  two way data binding.
+2. `ng-model` directive is used to  two way data binding.
 It binds <input ,<select>>  or <text area> elements to specified property on $scope object

+3. `ng-controller` : , we can attach _properties and methods_ to the _$scope_ object inside a controller function, which in turn will add/update the data and attach behavious to HTML elements

+**note:** the _$scope_ isa glue between the controller and HTML